 The veterans return on Friday, Oct.
 11, at 8:20 p.m.
 The public is invited to come out to the airport for a Heroes Welcome Home upon their return.
 Free transportation will be provided for the public at Burlington Coat Factory, 613 S. Dugan Rd. – West Wichita.
 The first shuttle bus will depart from Burlington Coat Factory at 7:30 p.m. on Friday, Oct.
 11. Shuttle buses will run from 7:30 p.m. to 9:30 p.m.

 The trip has been organized by Kansas Honor Flight, Inc. The mission of Honor Flight is to transport America’s veterans to Washington, DC to visit the memorials at no cost to them with current priority to WWII Veterans.
 Subsequent to the World War II Veterans, efforts then focus on Korean War Veterans followed by Vietnam War Veterans, honoring them in similar manner.
 Guardians, who pay their own travel expenses, accompany each veteran to ensure safe travel.
 Contributions from the public provide the necessary funding for this trip.
 Visit their web site, www.kansashonorflight.org to find more information regarding this all-expense paid trip.

-Additional trips are scheduled throughout the summer and fall on Southwest Airlines, the official commercial airline of the Honor Flight organization.
-These trips are made possible through the cooperation and coordination of the airlines, TSA, Ampco Parking, HMS Host, and Wichita Airport Authority staff.
+These trips are made possible through the cooperation and coordination of the airlines, TSA, HMS Host, ABM Parking, and Wichita Airport Authority staff.
 “It is with great pride that the Airport can play a part in honoring these Veterans,” said Airport Director Victor White.